Preterm labor occurs between the 20th and 37th week of pregnancy. This labor includes both uterine contractions and cervical changes.

 Copyright © Nucleus Medical Media, Inc.

-The chance of preterm-labor is greatest in women under the 18 years or over 35 years.
-Other maternal factors that may increase the chance of preterm labor include:
+The chance of preterm-labor is greatest in women under the age of 18 years or over 35 years.
+Other maternal factors that may increase the chance of preterm labor include: Low socioeconomic status

 Being underweight or